Anjali0330/heart-health-classifier-flask/README.md

 🔗 **Live Demo:** https://heart-health-classifier-flask.onrender.com

-A machine learning web application that estimates heart disease risk from 13 clinical measurements, built end-to-end: data → model comparison → Flask web app → deployable.
+A machine learning web app that predicts heart disease risk from 13 clinical measurements.
+I built this to go beyond a Jupyter Notebook project — training a model is one thing, but I wanted to actually ship something a real user could open in a browser and use.

-## Project Summary
-Rather than stopping at a Jupyter Notebook model, this project takes a trained classifier all the way to a usable web interface — the same workflow a real data/ML team follows when shipping a model, not just building one.

-## What This Project Demonstrates
+## What it does
-- **Model selection through comparison, not assumption:** 5 classification algorithms (Logistic Regression, Random Forest, SVM, KNN, Decision Tree) were trained and evaluated with 5-fold cross-validation before picking a winner.
-- **Honest evaluation:** reported accuracy is the actual holdout test-set result, validated with cross-validation to check it isn't a fluke of one particular train/test split.
-- **Full-stack delivery:** the trained model is wrapped in a Flask web application with a real form-based UI — not just a script that prints a prediction.
-- **Production readiness basics:** input validation, error handling for incomplete forms, and a saved/reusable model + scaler pipeline (via joblib) rather than retraining on every request.

-## Results
+You enter basic clinical values — age, blood pressure, cholesterol, chest pain type, and so on — and the app runs them through a trained Random Forest model to estimate whether the patient is at risk of heart disease, along with a confidence score.

+## How I built it
+I used the UCI Cleveland Heart Disease dataset (303 patient records, 13 features).
+Instead of picking an algorithm upfront, I trained and compared five different classifiers — Logistic Regression, Random Forest, SVM, KNN, and Decision Tree — using 5-fold cross-validation, and picked the best-performing one based on accuracy, AUC, and consistency across folds.

 | Model | Test Accuracy | AUC | 5-Fold CV Mean |
 |---|---|---|---|
 | **Random Forest (selected)** | **82.0%** | **0.912** | 83.5% (± 4.3%) |